Find and fix writing mistakes instantly

 - Jane asked Mary for her opinion on the project.

 Her could, out of context, refer to either Jane or Mary.
 However, Jane wouldn’t need to ask Mary about Jane’s own opinion; her must refer to Mary.
-In general, the possible antecedent closest to the pronoun is probably correct.
+In order to define pronoun, the possible antecedent closest to the pronoun is probably correct.

 In some cases, though, this still results in an unclear interpretation.

 - Joe accidentally backed his car into the trashcan and dented it.

 What got dented, the car or the trash can?
 Either one could make sense.
 When thinking about pronouns definitions, make sure to phrase the sentence in a way that removes the ambiguity.
 For instance, this sentence could become:

 - Joe dented his car when he accidentally backed it into the trash can.

 Now that you’re comfortable with a definition of pronoun and its many types, it’s a great time to take the next step in organizing your writing and familiarize yourself with MLA format and APA format.
 These are the two most common formatting and citation styles you’ll encounter, but it’s always a good idea to learn about more styles too!

 Happy writing using your new pronoun definition knowledge.

 Posted March 6, 2019.
 Updated May 14, 2020.